 All of this translates to increased energy use at multifamily properties, with owners measuring peak usage at far higher levels than the energy loads they are used to managing.

 What are owners doing about this sudden spike in multifamily energy use?
 In other sectors, owners can ask tenants to reduce energy and can tighten base building systems to save on costs.
 But the multifamily sector is where residents call home, where they look for comfort, safety, and a sense of place.
-As such, owners are navigating a sensitive balance when considering options to optimize and address this increased load, while also working with their residents to navigate the new physical risk challenges posed by COVID-19.
+As such, owners are trying to strike a sensitive balance when considering options to optimize and address this increased load, while also working with their residents to navigate the new physical risk challenges posed by COVID-19.

 Multifamily energy use can be broken down into two segments, each addressed differently during this tumultuous time.